KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 ## `KNAPSACK_PRO_CI_NODE_TOTAL`

 Total number of parallel CI nodes.

 Default: Knapsack Pro will take it from the CI environment (see [supported CIs](https://github.com/KnapsackPro/knapsack_pro-ruby/tree/master/lib/knapsack_pro/config/ci))

-If your CI is not supported, you need to set it manually.

-## `KNAPSACK_PRO_CI_NODE_INDEX`

-Index of current CI node (first should be 0, second should be 1, etc.).

-Default: Knapsack Pro will take it from the CI environment (see [supported CIs](https://github.com/KnapsackPro/knapsack_pro-ruby/tree/master/lib/knapsack_pro/config/ci))